colehaus/colex/content/posts/why-opposition-pigovian-taxes/main.md

 # Reasons to oppose

 I'll confess myself to be on the side of economists when it comes to Pigovian taxes.
 I'm then left with the question, why are they so unpopular with the general public?
-There are many possible reasons which we'll now rehearse.
+There are many possible reasons which we'll now rehearse (Though we will stick to arguments where there's something interesting to say about Pigovian taxes specifically; we won't rehash arguments about whether the government should ever intervene in the market, can be trusted, &c.) .
 Since the case for Pigovian taxes rests on both positive (these are the effects of Pigovian taxes) and normative (these effects are good) premises, [we'll categorize]{.noted}[^categorize] the objections as:

 1. Misapprehensions of the positive
 2. Disagreements with the positive